 Remember to use the correct namespace for the article.
 For reference, the list of officially supported namespaces can be found here.

-Write a brief description At the top of the page, write up a short description of the work.
-The work name should have italics for longer works, or "quotes" for shorter works like songs, essays or chapters.
+At the top of the page, write up a short description of the work.
+The work name should have italics for longer works, or "quotes" for shorter works like songs, essays, or individual chapters/episodes of a larger work.
 No bolding is used for work titles.
 No special formatting is to be used for personas, sacred texts or series of works collectively referred to by a non-Franchise name.

 Good things to include: the name of the work's creator(s), the year it was first published, the genre and medium(s), a brief and spoiler-free overview of the plot, and a link to the official website.

-Things not to include: quality judgements (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgements), recommendations (don't tell us whether or not we should check it out), plot spoilers.
+Things not to include: quality judgments (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgments), recommendations (don't tell us whether or not we should check it out), plot spoilers.
 And whatever you do, do not copy text from the Wikipedia page.
-That is Plagiarism and it is bad.
+That is Plagiarism and copyright infringement and it is bad.